dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 updated.
 Of course, depending on the use case, it might make sense to keep the final destination(s) hidden from public view.

-I\'m sure there are more issues and plenty of other improvements to be had.
-But as always, perfect is the enemy of the good, so let\'s talk about practical solutions that can be implemented and used right now.
+I'm sure there are more issues and plenty of other improvements to be had.
+But as always, perfect is the enemy of the good, so let's talk about practical solutions that can be implemented and used right now.

 ### Implementation {#Implementation}